WhiteHatCyberus/SNORT-GUI/README.md

-# Intrusion-Detection-System-KDD-Cup-99-Bi-LSTM
+# Deep Model Intrusion Detection Evaluation using NSL KDD and CIC IDS 2018
-IDS using the KDD Cup 99' dataset
+IDS using the NSL KDD and CIC IDS 2019
 <br>
 This is a experimental project to implement intrusion Detection Systems.
 With the cumulation of an intrusion detection system and SNORT as a backend application, We compare the real time efficiency of each method.
 <br>